zy11234/zycountword/spring_maven_webapp/CounterWebAppV2/docs/developer_notes.md

 Assume JDK 1.8 is available.

-1. [Download](https://tomcat.apache.org/download-90.cgi) the latest 9.x version of Tomcat, extract to somewhere.
+1. [Download](https://tomcat.apache.org/download-90.cgi) the latest 9.x version of Tomcat, extract somewhere.
 Here in my example, it is `C:\opt\app\apache-tomcat-9.0.33`.
 2. Copy the release file`CounterWebAppV2.war` to `webapps` folder in Tomcat.
 4. Copy `db` folder from source code into Tomcat, if it is not exist there.